QuotaClub

 Which one should you aim for as your first role?

 The honest answer: don’t over-optimise on title.
-Optimise on company fit, manager quality, and team attainment data.
+Optimise on company fit, manager quality, role scope and verified team data.

 That said, three useful filters if you’re weighing two otherwise-similar offers: